smartoptimus/.github/profile/20241024-what-is-an-iccid-number.md

 The topic of ICCID recycling is complex.
 Although it is technically possible, network operators typically avoid this practice due to the risk of conflicts within system databases and network management platforms.
 Operators often wait an extended period before considering an ICCID for reuse &mdash; if they choose to do so &mdash; due to several reasons:

-Operational Risks: Reusing an ICCID can create conflicting data in billing systems, device management platforms, and inventory databases.
+- <b>Operational Risks:</b> Reusing an ICCID can create conflicting data in billing systems, device management platforms, and inventory databases.
 A recycled ICCID might mistakenly link to a different SIM or user, leading to significant connectivity issues and misconfigurations.

-Global Uniqueness Standard: The ITU-T E.118 recommendation requires ICCID numbers to be globally unique.
+- <b>Global Uniqueness Standard:</b> The ITU-T E.118 recommendation requires ICCID numbers to be globally unique.
 While the standard does not prohibit recycling, operators generally regard ICCIDs as unique indefinitely, thereby reducing the chances of reassignment.

 Although ICCID recycling may seem like a minor issue for businesses managing numerous SIM cards, it is essential to monitor deactivated ICCIDs to prevent potential errors in system databases.
 Keeping management platforms current ensures that recycled numbers do not lead to complications during reactivation or SIM swaps.